AshishS2407/Simplify-Task/README.md

 # Hyperledger Fabric Asset Management System

 ## Overview
 This project is a **Hyperledger Fabric** blockchain application for managing assets securely.
-It includes functionalities for creating, reading, updating, and deleting assets, with role-based access control (RBAC) ensuring that only authorized users can perform specific actions.
+It includes functionalities for creating, reading, updating, and deleting assets, with attribute-based access control (ABAC) ensuring that only authorized users can perform specific actions.

 ## Features
 - **Admin:** Can create, update, and delete assets.